AaronDeveloperHP/Proyecto_1-Ev_Enlaza/README.md

 CREATE USER 'YOUR_USER'@'localhost' IDENTIFIED WITH mysql_native_password BY 'YOUR_PASSWORD';
 GRANT ALL PRIVILEGES ON *.* TO 'YOUR_USER'@'localhost' WITH GRANT OPTION;
 ```
-5. Open the file .env inside backend folder and change the values to yours:
+5. Create a the file called .env an put it inside backend folder and change the values to yours:
 ``` markdown
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1